xcube-dev/xcube/docs/source/storeconv.md

 While an opener is free to define any open parameters for any of its datasets, there are some common parameters which are likely to be used by the majority of datasets.
-Also, there are some parameters which are fundamental for the description of a dataset and therefore MUST be included in a schema (these parameters are denoted explicitly in the list below).
+Furthermore, there are some parameters which are fundamental for the description of a dataset and therefore MUST be included in a schema (these parameters are denoted explicitly in the list below).
 In case that an opener does not support varying values of one of these parameters, a constant value must defined.
-This may be achieved by the JSON schema's `const` property or by an `enum` property whose value is a one-element array.
+This may be achieved by the JSON schema's `const` property or by an `enum` property value which is a one-element array.

 Any dataset requiring the specification of these parameters MUST use the standard parameter names, syntax, and semantics defined below, in order to keep the interface consistent.
 For instance, if a dataset allows a time aggregation period to be specified, it MUST use the `time_period` parameter with the format described below rather than some other alternative name and/or format.
-The parameters are described below with their Python type annotations.
+Below, the parameters are described with their Python type annotations.

  - `variable_names: List[str]`
    A list of the identifiers of the requested variables.
    This parameter MUST be included in an opener parameters schema.

  - `bbox: Union[str,Tuple[float, float, float, float]]`
    The bounding box for the requested data, in the order xmin, ymin, xmax, ymax.
    Must be given in the units of the specified spatial coordinate reference system `crs`.
    This parameter MUST be included in an opener parameters schema.

  - `crs: str`
    The identifier for the spatial coordinate reference system of geographic data.

  - `spatial_res: float`
    The requested spatial resolution (x and y) of the returned data.
    Must be given in the units of the specified spatial coordinate reference system `crs`.
    This parameter MUST be included in an opener parameters schema.

  - `time_range: Tuple[Optional[str], Optional[str]]`
    The requested time range for the data to be returned.
 See section ‘[Date, time, and duration specifications](#sec-datespec)’.
    This parameter MUST be included in an opener parameters schema.

  - `time_period: str`
    The requested temporal aggregation period for the data.
 See section ‘[Date, time, and duration specifications](#sec-datespec)’.
    This parameter MUST be included in an opener parameters schema.

  - `force_cube: bool`
    Whether to return results as a [specification-compliant xcube](https://github.com/dcs4cop/xcube/blob/master/docs/source/cubespec.md).
-   If a store supports this parameter and if a dataset is opened with this parameter set to `True`, the store MUST return a specification-compliant xcube.
+   If a store supports this parameter and if a dataset is opened with this parameter set to `True`, the store MUST return a specification-compliant xcube dataset.
 If this parameter is not supported or if a dataset is opened with this parameter set to `False`, the caller MUST NOT assume that the returned data conform to the xcube specification.

 ### Semantics of list-valued parameters

-The `variables` parameter takes as its value a list, with no members repeated and the values of its members drawn from a predefined set.
-The values of this parameter, and other parameters whose values also follow such a format, are interpreted by xcube as a *restriction*, much like a bounding box or time range.
+The `variables` parameter takes as its value a list, with no members duplication and the values of its members drawn from a predefined set.
+The values of this parameter, and other parameters which values also follow such a format, are interpreted by xcube as a *restriction*, much like a bounding box or time range.
 That is: